-Now that summer weather is finally starting to peek out in my neck of the woods, I’m pulling out some of my most favorite grilling recipes.
-This one is on my most-requested list.
+This Asian BBQ Chicken recipe is always on my most-requested list!
 That may be because I make it so often for company.
 And that may be because it’s always a reliable hit.
 It’s one of the very first recipes I ever posted here on the blog and it was long overdue for a photo makeover!
 If you haven’t discovered this one, then definitely put it on your to-make list.
 And check out my recommendations for side dishes at the end of this post, because it’s so, so great with a yummy rice dish, and I’ve got several for ya!
-It’s a pretty quick marinade:

 Start with a little somethin’ somethin’ sweet: brown sugar.

 Brown sugar + fresh ginger = love.

 Brown sugar + fresh ginger + garlic = supa’ love.

 For a little kick, toss in some red pepper flakes.
 It does add a little bite, but not crazy spice.
 My toddlers eat it.
 They also eat sand and stuff they pick out of their noses, so maybe they’re not the best judges, but take it for what it’s worth.